The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Thailand Holiday Packages

 Thailand vacation packages can be an excellent way to experience the country.
-Leave all the nitty-gritty details to a professional so that you can simply sit back and enjoy the trip!
+Leave all the nitty-gritty details to a professional so that you can simply sit back and enjoy your vacation!

-While there are hundreds of tour agencies offering Thailand tours, we recommend choosing a reputable company, like Intrepid Travel, for your trip.
+While there are hundreds of tour agencies offering Thailand Tours, we recommend choosing a reputable company, like Viator.
 They offer several trips in Thailand, including a highly-rated guided 10-Day Tour of the mainland (read reviews!).

-Search routes and read reviews for all Intrepid Travel Thailand Tours to find the perfect trip!
+Search routes and read reviews for all Viator Thailand Tours to find your perfect trip!

 Thailand Travel Tips

-Planning your Thailand route is only part of the planning process.
-We have more tips to help you plan your trip.
+Planning your Thailand Route is only part of the process.
+We have more tips, tricks and advice to help you make your best trip to Thailand!

 Thailand Weather

 While Thailand is not a huge country, the weather is significantly influenced by the diverse topography – and the weather in Thailand can have a direct impact on your trip.
 High heat and heavy rain can put a damper on outdoor activities – or cause cancellations altogether.
-If traveling to multiple destinations across the country, it is likely that you will encounter various atmospheric conditions.
+If traveling to multiple destinations in Thailand, it is likely that you will encounter various conditions.
 For example, the weather in the north differs drastically from the weather on the coast.

 That said, Thailand has a tropical climate with warm temperatures year-round; it is almost always hot and humid, and the average temperature is in the mid-80s.
 However, there are two clearly definable seasons: Dry Season and Wet Season.
 Within the Dry Season, there are cooler months and hotter months.